-Low carb seafood linguine uses zoodles, or thin courgette (zucchini) strands, instead of linguine pasta.
+Low Carb Seafood Linguine uses zoodles, or thin courgette (zucchini) strands, instead of wheat pasta.

 You can easily and quickly create linguine from the courgettes by using a simple julienne peeler, which is a peeler that has a toothed blade.
 No need for fancy tools like spiral machines.